 Females weave a bulky cup of grasses, bark strips, weeds, rushes, and other plants, anchoring the rim to upright twigs or small branches.
 Weaving material can include plastic strips and bags, ribbons, flagging tape, feathers, and string.
 She lines the nest cup with mud or cow dung and adds a soft inner layer of fine grasses.
 Building the nest can take 5 to 17 days, with the male sometimes guarding the site from other females trying to pilfer nesting material.
 The finished nest is 4 to 13 inches deep and 7.5 inches across, with a cup measuring 2 to 4 inches deep and 4 inches wide.

 Great-tailed Grackles thrive in human-altered landscapes and have spread rapidly in areas of irrigated agriculture and urban development.
 Populations increased across their range between 1966 and 2014, according to the the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 10 million with 53% living in the U.S. and 36% in Mexico.
 They rate a 5 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
-In the western U.S., their range has expanded more than any other native bird, and the bird is often treated as a pest for its habits of eating young corn and sorghum sprouts, feeding in grapefruit and other citrus groves, and raiding the nests of White-winged Doves.
-Grain and citrus growers shoot and haze birds or use chemical repellants.
-Despite these efforts, the Great-tailed Grackle population is increasing rapidly.
+In the western U.S., Great-tailed Grackle range has expanded more than any other native bird, and these birds are often treated as pests for their habit of eating young corn and sorghum sprouts, feeding in grapefruit and other citrus groves, and raiding the nests of White-winged Doves.
+Grain and citrus growers shoot and haze birds or use chemical repellents.
+Despite these efforts, the Great-tailed Grackle population is increasing.Back to top

-- Johnson, K., and B. D. Peer.
+Johnson, Kristine and Brian D. Peer.
 2001.
-Great-tailed Grackle (Quiscalus mexicanus).
+Great-tailed Grackle (Quiscalus mexicanus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
-Cornell Lab of Ornithology, Ithaca, New York.
+Cornell Lab of Ornithology, Ithaca, New York, USA.